-State Library contributes Pullman Herald to Chronicling America

-Site is home to 1.7 million historic newspaper pages
+State Library contributes historic newspapers to Chronicling America Site is home to 1.7 million historic newspaper pages

-OLYMPIA...The Pullman Herald is among eight newspapers and more than 42,000 historic newspaper pages recently contributed to Chronicling America by the Washington State Library.
+OLYMPIA...The Washington State Library recently contributed more than 42,000 historic newspaper pages from eight newspapers to Chronicling America.
 Chronicling America is a project of the National Digital Newspaper Program (NDNP), a partnership between the National Endowment for the Humanities and the Library of Congress.